nvstarikov/kalinka-launcher/README_EN.md

 ## 📄 License

 **Kalinka.Launcher** is proprietary software.
-© 2026 STARGRAD.
+© 2026 STARGRADD.
 All rights reserved.

 - ✅ Free use for personal, educational and non-commercial purposes
 - ✅ Distribution of the original installer without modifications